orgg92/LAN-Man/readme.md

 - Python app can probe hosts from IPs found in table and then pings them from localhost, if the host doesn't respond, it's status is "D" and a time stamp of the check is added to the db.
 - The --c flag simply dumps output from the text.
 - The service runs once per minute
 - You can add or remove a device using --add or --del and this requires an IP, MAC and hostname to be input.
-This takes the data, adds it to the sqlite db but also adds static entries in /etc/dhcpd.manual and then restarts dhcpd so that any new devices with that MAC will get the desired IP.
+This takes the data, adds it to the sqlite db but also adds static entries in /etc/dhcpd.manual and then restarts dhcpd so that any new devices with that MAC will get the desired IP. <b> Note: </b> A DHCP server on the box will need configuring to include the listening interface, a subnet declaration and the /etc/dhcpd.manual.
+Without this, items will only be added to the db for monitoring and then it will fail.

 <b> DHCP Monitor </b>
 - Written in C++ and uses libtins and libcurl to sniff on an interface.